My Addis Ababa memories: a disorienting introduction to Ethiopia

 My first contact with Addis Ababa

 Someone from Addis Ababa took me out of the misery, helped me through immigration, got my bags while he gave me some water to drink, and even hailed a taxi for me to go to my guesthouse.
-He was an old gentleman, who was an airport security officer, and his kindness was incredible.
-That was my first disorienting experience of Addis Ababa and little did I know, that the rest of the city stay would go the same way.
+He was an old gentleman who was an airport security officer, and his kindness was incredible.
+That was my first disorienting experience of Addis Ababa, and little did I know that the rest of the city stay would go the same way.
 My taxi driver was a nice guy, who charged me the regular (and not the faranji) fare, but the guesthouse owner turned out to be a crook.
 Not only had he given false information on the booking platform, but for the next two days ended up guiding me to the most expensive hotels and overcharging me for a battered blue taxi.
-However, it was with him, that I attended my first Ethiopian cultural dance and dinner show and ate shekla tibs (Ethiopian charcoal barbeque).
-By the time, I figured out the rip-offs, I had gathered enough confidence to venture out into the city by myself.
+However, it was with him that I attended my first Ethiopian cultural dance and dinner show and ate shekla tibs (Ethiopian charcoal barbecue).
+By the time I figured out the rip-offs, I had gathered enough confidence to venture out into the city by myself.

 a street cafe in addis ababa